 This communication is not a product of Morgan Stanley's Research Department and should not be regarded as a research recommendation.
 The information contained herein has not been prepared in accordance with legal requirements designed to promote the independence of investment research and is not subject to any prohibition on dealing ahead of the dissemination of investment research.
 All investments involve risks, including the possible loss of principal.
 The material contained herein has not been based on a consideration of any individual client circumstances and is not investment advice, nor should it be construed in any way as tax, accounting, legal or regulatory advice.
 To that end, investors should seek independent legal and financial advice, including advice as to tax consequences, before making any investment decision.
 The information contained in this communication is not a research recommendation or 'investment research' and is classified as a 'Marketing Communication' in accordance with the applicable European regulation or Swiss regulation.
 This means that this marketing communication (a) has not been prepared in accordance with legal requirements designed to promote the independence of investment research (b) is not subject to any prohibition on dealing ahead of the dissemination of investment research.

-MSIM has not authorized financial intermediaries to use and to distribute this document, unless such use and distribution is made in accordance with applicable law and regulation.
-Additionally, financial intermediaries are required to satisfy themselves that the information in this document is appropriate for any person to whom they provide this document in view of that person's circumstances and purpose.
+MSIM has not authorised financial intermediaries to use and to distribute this document, unless such use and distribution is made in accordance with applicable law and regulation.
+Additionally, financial intermediaries are required to satisfy themselves that the information in this document is suitable for any person to whom they provide this document in view of that person's circumstances and purpose.
 MSIM shall not be liable for, and accepts no liability for, the use or misuse of this document by any such financial intermediary.

-The whole or any part of this work may not be directly or indirectly reproduced, copied, modified, used to create a derivative work, performed, displayed, published, posted, licensed, framed, distributed, or transmitted or any of its contents disclosed to third parties without MSIM's express written consent.
-The work may not be linked to unless such hyperlink is for personal and non-commercial use.
+The whole or any part of this work may not be reproduced, copied or transmitted or any of its contents disclosed to third parties without MSIM Ireland's express written consent.
 All information contained herein is proprietary and is protected under copyright law.
 Morgan Stanley Investment Management is the asset management division of Morgan Stanley.
 This document may be translated into other languages.
 Where such a translation is made this English version remains definitive.
 If there are any discrepancies between the English version and any version of this document in another language, the English version shall prevail.
 Explore our site at www.morganstanley.com/im